 - Preheat oven to 350°F.

-- Place the cannelloni in the baking dish on top of the sauce, water, oil combo.
+- Place the cannelloni in the baking dish on top of the sauce, water, oil combo with the slit side down.
+Repeat until you have either run out of lasagna sheets or cheese filling.

-- Cover with foil and place in over for 40 to 50 minutes.
+- Cover with foil and place in over for 40 minutes.

 - Check at 30 minutes and add more water if necessary to avoid cannelloni from sticking to bottom of pan and burning.

-- You will know that they are done because when you insert a fork into the pasta it will be tender and easily fall apart and the remaining liquid in the pan will be boiling rapidly or steam.
+- You will know that they are done when the liquid in the dish is boiling rapidly.

 NANCY says